-Summer.
-For Coloradoans, that means river romping, wildflowers, and smoky skies.
-Wildfires are a natural part of our arid climate in the hot summer months, but lately, the severity and frequency of these fires have exploded.
+Coloradoans are used to wildfire.
+They are a natural part of our arid climate, but lately, the severity and frequency of these fires have exploded.
 Factors such as climate warming and fire suppression have intensified wildfires.
 After the Australian bush was engulfed in flames in 2020, many saw a flash of burned koalas and wombats flash across the news.
-With the season for western fires approaching, you may wonder what you can do for wildlife if one strikes near you.
+You may wonder what you can do for wildlife if a fire occurs near you.

 For wildlife across the globe, this natural phenomenon is nothing new.
 Many species in Colorado have found ways to escape thanks to the diversity of habitat that dots the land.
 The blaze of a moderate fire often spares wetlands and patches of forest with low fire fuels.
-These areas are often a haven for animals in these events, as was seen last year when the Cameron Peak fire broke out.
-Colorado Parks and Wildlife monitored an entire herd of elk that would hang out on the fire’s perimeter, near their seasonal feeding range.
-For habitats such as the bush in Australia, these safety pockets are much more intermittent and the fire can travel more quickly with highly combustible plants.
+These areas are often a haven for animals in these events, as was seen when the Cameron Peak fire broke out.
+Colorado Parks and Wildlife monitored an entire herd of elk that would linger at the fire’s perimeter, near their seasonal feeding range.
+For habitats such as the bush in Australia, these safety pockets are much more intermittent and the fire can travel more quickly with highly combustible, dry plants.

 It is best to avoid conflicts by eliminating any edible items that may prompt animals to stick around longer than they are welcome.
 Feeding wildlife intentionally (or not) can cause harm to the animal’s well-being in the long run.
 Some wildlife experts will recommend folks leave water out for fleeing animals.
 If you do leave water in your yard, only do so for a week or two so that animals do not make a habit of returning.